outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - high ambiguity/complexity/specificity/variation or inaccuracy rate
             - info distribution gaps (where info is not distributed due to distribution barriers, lack of intent, or alternative distribution paths)

-      - required questions to info state format:
+      - format for 'required questions to info state':
         - structure like a network/sequence/combination of sub-problems, or missing connections between existing/known problem space network nodes, preventing movement from origin to destination on info network
           - movement for an intent requires knowing connections, bc the connections allow navigation/planning of movement on the network oriented toward a goal like the destination info state